jpatel531/battleships/crc.md

 Responsibilities:

 <!-- - Should have a tracking grid and a home grid -->
-- Should have 5 ships
+- Should have 1 aircraft carrier, 1 battleship, 1 tug, 1 destroyer and 1 submarine
-- Should assign those 5 ships co-ordinates.
+- Should assign those 5 ships starting points.
+- Should assign ship orientation
-- Should call out shots on co-ordinates.
+- Should call out target co-ordinates.
-- Has to assign coordinates according to the ship's length
-- For each ship, can only assign adjacent coordinates.

 Collaborators: